 7. Necessary media, if necessary, floor control and transmission control is established between the corresponding MC service client.

-Editor's Note: The necessary flows applicable for Request MC user info/Response MC user info are FFS.

 7.7.2.3 Configuration

 The corresponding primary MC service server needs to keep track about the migration status of its associated MC service user.
 This information gets looked up to route communications/media to the corresponding MC system who the MC service user is located.
 The information necessary for routing calls/communications towards a MC service user need to contain unique MC system identifier e.g., organisation identifier.

+7.7.2.4 Information flows

+7.7.2.4.1 General

+The information flows address the aspect that various MC service communications may use the proposed flows to forward a communication directly to the target MC system without passing through the primary MC system of the migrated MC service user.

+7.7.2.4.2 Request MC user info

+The MC system uses the flow to determine the primary MC system ID based on the targeted MC service user primary MC system association.